Simson (company)

 Simson was a German company which produced firearms, automobiles, bicycles and motorcycles, and mopeds.
 Under the Third Reich, the factory was taken from the Jewish Simson family, and was renamed several times under Nazi and later Communist control.
-The Simson name was reintroduced as a brand name for mopeds produced at the factory in the former German Democratic Republic (GDR).
+The Simson name was reintroduced as a brand name for mopeds produced at the factory in the German Democratic Republic (GDR).
 Simson mopeds were then produced in Suhl (Germany) until 2002.

 History

 1854–1933

 In 1854 the brothers Löb and Moses Simson bought one third of a steelhammer works in Suhl (Germany).
 The production of carbon steel began and the firm Simson & Co. was founded in 1856.
 The factory produced guns and gun barrels in the years following.